 G. Balaban, H. Finsberg, S. Funke, T. F. Håland, E. Hopp, J. Sundnes, S. Wall and M. E. Rognes.
 Data assimillation allows for in-silico identification of cardiac elastic heterogeneity in an infarcted human.
-Submitted to journal, 2017.
+Submitted to journal for publication, 2017.

 A. Tveito, K. H. Jæger, M. Kuchta, K.-A. Mardal and M. E. Rognes.
 A cell-based framework for numerical modelling of electrical conduction in cardiac tissue.
-Submitted to journal, 2017.
+Frontiers in Physics, Computational Physics, 2017.

 G. Pizzichelli, B. Kehlet, Ø. Evju, B. Martin, M. E. Rognes, K.-A. Mardal and E. Sinibaldi.
 Numerical study of intrathecal drug delivery to a permeable spinal cord: effect of catheter position and angle.
-Submitted to journal, 2017.
+Computer Methods in Biomechanics and Biomedical Engineering, 2017

 S. Kallhovd, M. M. Maleckar and M. E. Rognes.
 Inverse estimation of cardiac activation times via gradient-based optimisation.
 International Journal for Numerical Methods in Biomedical Engineering, 2017.